 3. the pressure reading is very far or out of calibration;

-4. the worst, pressure gauge not working at all
+4. the worst, the pressure gauge not working at all

 When this happens, do not immediately throw or discard the gauges.
 Luckily, there are still ways to adjust or repair pressure gauges.